nakamurs/task-management-app/README.md

   - [`Edit.cshtml`](TaskManagerApp/Views/Tasks/Edit.cshtml): Allows users to update the details of an existing task.
   - [`Delete.cshtml`](TaskManagerApp/Views/Tasks/Delete.cshtml): Confirms the deletion of a task.

-- **wwwroot**
-  - Contains static files such as CSS, JavaScript, and images.

 ## Installation and Usage Guide
 1. Clone the repository:
    ```bash